Chevrolet van: 1969-1970

+Powertrain details

+A central part of the 1967 redesign was a shift in powertrain commonality from the Chevy II/Nova towards the C/K truck line.
+From 1967 to 1969, the standard engine was the 230 cubic-inch inline-6, producing 140 hp (the largest engine of the previous generation).
+A 250 cubic-inch (High Torque 250) inline-6 was an option, producing 155 hp.
+A V8 was made an option for the first time: a 2-barrel Chevrolet 283 cubic-inch V8 (High Torque 283), producing 175 hp.
+To accommodate the larger engines, a heavy-duty radiator was added as an option.

+For 1968, the 283 V8 was replaced by a 307 cubic-inch V8 (High Torque 307), increasing output to 200 hp.
+For 1970, the 230 inline-6 was retired in North America, making the 250 inline-6 standard alongside the optional 307 V8.
+Though a 4-barrel 350 V8 was referenced in the owners manual for 1970, it was not mentioned elsewhere.

+Initially, all three engines were paired with either a 3-speed manual or a 2-speed Powerglide automatic; for 1968, a 4-speed manual (Borg-Warner T10) became optional (retaining a column shifter).
+For 1969, the Turbo-Hydramatic 3-speed automatic became an option (alongside the Powerglide).

 Third generation (1971–1996)

 In April 1970, GM introduced the third-generation G-series vans as 1971 model-year vehicles.
 In a complete redesign of the model line, the vans adopted a front-engine configuration (adding a hood to the body).
 While using a unibody chassis, the third-generation vans derived mechanical components from the second- and third-generation C/K pickup trucks.

 Initial advertising in 1970 emphasized interior space, with the tagline "Chevrolet launches the space vehicle."
 It is a nod to the U.S. space program, with the vehicle appearing vertically on page, imitating a rocket launch.

 In production for 25 years, the third-generation G-series vans became one of the longest-produced vehicle platforms designed by General Motors.